 Odd Man Out (September 24, 1999 – January 7, 2000) 1 season, 13 episodes

 One of the final nails in TGIF’s coffin came in the form of Odd Man Out, which focused on a 15-year-old kid in a house fulla woman.
 Oh, the horror!
 He has a lack of privacy, lack of male companionship, and lack of understanding about his personal male-centered problems in his home.
 So, humor?

 But yes, this was the last-ditch effort to save the now in-decline TGIF block after The Walt Disney Company bought ABC in 1997.
 It didn’t work and only ran for 13 episodes.
-By 2000, TGIF was wiped clean off the slate, finishing off the once hugely successful evening of programming and shifting to more adult TV shows like Norm and 2 Guys, A Girl, and A Pizza Place.
+By Fall 2000, TGIF was wiped clean off the slate, finishing off the once hugely successful evening of programming and shifting to more adult TV shows like Norm and 2 Guys, A Girl, and A Pizza Place.

 To paraphrase T.S.
 Eliot, this is the way TGIF ended: not with a bang but a whimper.
 Reigning supreme for well over a decade on Friday nights, once Disney bought ABC it spelled doom for the durable programming block.
 But, as you can see from this list, not everything that aired on TGIF was gold.
-At least after this article, if you didn’t remember these shows, at least you do now.
+At least after this article, if you didn’t remember these shows, you do now.